Advances in Lung Cancer Research

 ROS1 Inhibitors

 The ROS1 protein is involved in cell signaling and cell growth.
 A small percentage of people with NSCLC have rearranged forms of the ROS1 gene.
-Crizotinib (Xalkori) and entrectinib (Rozlytrek) are approved as treatments for patients with these alterations.
+Crizotinib (Xalkori) and entrectinib (Rozlytrek) are approved as treatments for patients with metastatic NSCLC who have these alterations.
 In late 2023, the FDA approved repotrectinib (Augtyro) for advanced or metastatic NSCLC with ROS1 fusions as an initial treatment and as a second-line treatment in those who previously received a ROS1-targeted drug.

 BRAF Inhibitors

 The B-Raf protein is involved in sending signals in cells and cell growth.
-Certain changes in the B-Raf gene can increase the growth and spread of NSCLC cells.
+Certain changes in the BRAF gene can increase the growth and spread of NSCLC cells.

 The combination of the B-Raf-targeted drug dabrafenib (Tafinlar) and trametinib (Mekinist), which targets a protein called MEK, has been approved as treatment for patients with NSCLC that has a specific mutation in the BRAF gene.